jarodra/roadmap.sh-projects/DevOps Roadmap/Server Performance Stats/README.md

 Once you have completed this project, you will have some basic knowledge on how to analyse server performance stats in order to debug and get a better understanding of the server’s performance.

 ## Solution
-Execute the shell script with ./server-stats.sh
+Execute the shell script with ./server-stats.sh or sh server-stats.sh or bash server-stats.sh